fbpx

 North Central University

-North Central University makes it easy for students to begin studying with program start dates every Monday.
-The entire master’s in psychology program takes about eighteen months to complete and includes a total of between ten and twelve courses.
+Northcentral University offers flexible program start dates every Monday, making it easy for students to begin their studies.
+The master’s in psychology program takes about 18 months to complete and includes 10 to 12 courses.
 A unique feature of the program is its one-to-one teaching model.
-North Central offers two different specialization tracks within the program which include gender diversity and general psychology.
-NCU seeks to develop students with sharp problem-solving abilities, teaching them the necessary skills, then pushing students to apply their education to overcome real difficulties in the field.
+NCU offers two specialization tracks: gender diversity and general psychology.
+The program is designed to develop students’ problem-solving abilities, equipping them with the skills needed to apply their education to real-world challenges in the field.

 School Overview